sidhdhuk09/SSW-540-Final-Project/README.md

 5) Save the .env file.
 Go back to your terminal and type: npm start.
 This should start the project on localhost:9000.
 Typing localhost:9000 on your browser will open the project.

+Note: In the below screenshots, I did not include admin view dashboard for privacy reasons.

 ![final user view-1 for submission](https://user-images.githubusercontent.com/76087316/236707688-76ccf0cd-236c-4f86-ba86-5623cbbb29b4.jpg)

 ![final user view-2 for submission](https://user-images.githubusercontent.com/76087316/236707703-8d76197e-f74b-487d-b34b-670d67f8ddd3.jpg)